marktran0710/Assignment-5/assignment5.md

 ## 3) A4 → A5 Continuity Rules (Mandatory)

 1. You must use your own A4 KG result (schema and build logic)
-2. You must not redesign into a new domain schema (e.g., Student/Course/Professor graph)
-3. Runtime QA must be read-only on KG
+2. Runtime QA must be read-only on KG

 ---